 If you want a full panorama, make sure you take the trail up to Parco Della Resistenze.
 It may have a path steep enough to make you pant but at the top you can take a rest, gather your breath and inhale the views.

-2. The Grandeur of Urbino: The Ducal Palace
+2. The Ducal Palace

 It was a wet Friday morning when I got to the Ducal Palace for an injection of Renaissance art.
 In any of Italy’s more popular cities the rain would have spelled long queues for such an indoor activity, but in Urbino we practically had the place to ourselves and I revelled in the deliciousness of the tranquillity.